Guide

 df[col] = df[col].str.strip()

-logging.info(f"Purged {initial_count - len(df)} noisy/empty rows")
+logging.info(f"Purged {initial - len(df)} noisy/empty rows")

 return df

-Step 4: Deduplicate and Normalize Values
+Step 4: Deduplicate and normalize values

 Python